mcv-m6-video/mcv-m6-2021-team5/README.md

  - **Task2.1:** Object tracking.
 Maximum overlap
  - **Task2.2:** Object tracking.
 Kalman Filter

-Detectron2 is the framework used, and GPU availability is important if you want to perform fine-tunning.
+Detectron2 is the framework used, and GPU availability is important if you want to use the models.

 ## Installation :wrench:
 ### Frames generation from vdo.avi